Concepts¶

 Let's tie all the concepts together:

-- You write patterns in each card using Strudel's mini notation
+- You write patterns in each panel using Strudel's mini notation

-- Cards are independent - each runs its own pattern
+- Panels are independent — each runs its own pattern

 - The master panel provides global controls like TEMPO